For urgent consular assistance call

 Officials may detain you if you can't prove you entered at an official border crossing.

-Go to the police station closest to the place you're staying.
+If it's safe to do so, go to the police station closest to the place you're staying.
 Failure to do so may result in fines and problems during your stay or on departure.

 You need a valid yellow fever vaccination certificate to enter Libya if you arrive from a country with a risk of yellow fever.
 Some airlines may want to see one when you leave.